A heat pump can help you save energy and money when it’s well-sited and used as directed.

 Who should install a heat pump?

 Heat pumps benefit some households more than others.
 There are many factors that determine whether installing a heat pump makes sense, including a home’s layout, the home’s current heating system, a home’s energy usage, and whether or not the home uses air conditioning.
-Heat pumps are most often used as a supplemental source of heating and cooling and are not a replacement for your central system.
+Heat pumps are most often used as a supplemental source of heating and cooling, but some homes can use them as the primary heat source.

 Heat pumps run on electricity, so to figure out if one is affordable for you, you may compare the projected reduction of your current heating fuel to the projected increase in your electricity usage.
 If you are replacing an older air conditioner, you may also factor in the change in kilowatts needed to keep you comfortable in summer.

-Those in Rhode Island who heat with oil, propane, or electricity now have greater incentives to switch to heat pumps through a large rebate offered by the state’s efficiency program, EnergyWise.
-The size of the rebate depends on the size of the system, but Energy Wise expects most rebates to be around $2,000.
-Learn more about this at nationalgridus.com/ri-mini-split-heat-pump.
+Those in Rhode Island who heat with electricity now have greater incentives to switch to heat pumps through a large rebate offered by the state’s efficiency program, EnergyWise.
+The size of the rebate depends on the size of the system.
+Learn more about this at https://www.nationalgridus.com/Ri-Heat-Pump.